kartoza/ckanext-dalrrd-emc-dcpr/README.md

 - Now you may edit the `public/base/less` files and reload your web browser to see the changes

+#### Vanilla CSS files

-There is also the `assets/css/dalrrd-emc-dcpr.css` file, which you can use to write custom CSS directly.
-Editing this file can be done when the changes do not involve modifying the less variables - it also does not required nodejs to be installed
+The `assets/css/dalrrd-emc-dcpr.css` file can be used to write custom CSS directly.
+Editing this file can be done when the changes do not involve modifying Less variables - it also does not require nodejs to be installed